efkandemir/react-native-kitra/doc/docs/components/activity-indicator.md

 # Activity Indicator

- The **Activity Indicator** component is displays loading indicator.
+ The **Activity Indicator** component displays an animated loading indicator to represent ongoing background processes or data loading states.